Least-concern species: Evaluation

 Since 2001 the category has had the abbreviation "LC", following the IUCN 2001 Categories & Criteria (version 3.1).
 Before 2001 "least concern" was a subcategory of the "Lower Risk" category and assigned the code "LR/lc" or lc.
 Around 20% of least concern taxa (3261 of 15,636) in the IUCN database still use the code "LR/lc", which indicates they have not been re-evaluated since 2000.

 Number of species

 While "least concern" is not considered a red listed category by the IUCN, the 2006 IUCN Red List still assigns the category to 15,636 taxa.
-The number of animal species listed in this category totals 14,033 (which includes several undescribed species such as a frog from the genus Philautus).
+The number of animal species listed in this category totals 14,033 (which also includes several undescribed species such as a frog from the genus Philautus).
 There are also 101 animal subspecies listed and 1500 plant taxa (1410 species, 55 subspecies, and 35 varieties).
 No fungi or protista have the classification, though only four species in those kingdoms have been evaluated by the IUCN.
 Humans were formally assessed as a species of least concern in 2008.